Female Invest Review: How to Choose a Trading Platform

 3. how easy is it to navigate to the different investments?
 You could watch a video here on some of the platforms to see how easy it is to find the investments you are looking for but also how easy or difficult it is to understand the research tools for investments on a particular platform.

 Also do check what their reviews on Trustpilot say and how you would contact the customer support team if needed.
+Reading reviews is also good, because here you can see complaints, pricing policy, if the platform is worth using and any other feedback from users.

 History and Ownership